bababoi-2/DeezMod/README.md

 # deezer-desktop-app-injection
 A tool/documentation for injecting custom scripts into the deezer desktop app.
-Built for windows with version 6.0.240.296, altough it is likely to work with newer/older versions.
+Built for windows.
 > Note: any mention of `%localappdata%\Programs\deezer-desktop\` can be replaced with wherever your deezer installation is located

 ## Setup